David Quantick interview: ‘A good romcom is about sparring’

 “I remember a meeting with Harry once where I pitched something, and he just looked at me and said: ‘Is that it?
 Is that your joke?’”
 He pauses.
 “I felt very bad.”

-Book of Love, no “The”, doesn’t necessarily suggest a new direction for Quantick.
-It’s more a continuation for someone not simply content to add strings to his bow, but to get more bows.
-He lives with his wife and two young children by the sea, and each morning sits before his computer to see where his writing might take him next.
-He pens a regular column in Record Collector magazine, and has recently published a “quite” difficult quiz book.
-He’s just completed a children’s book.
+Book of Love doesn’t necessarily suggest a new direction for Quantick.
+It’s more a continuation for someone who is not content simply to add strings to his bow, but wants to get more bows.
+He lives with his wife and two young children by the sea, and each morning he sits before his computer to see where his writing might take him next.
+He pens a regular column for Record Collector magazine, and has recently published a “quite” difficult quiz book.
+He’s also just completed a children’s book.

 “I’m working on someone else’s horror film, and have my own horror film project, Vampire Monsters and Zombie Rockers, that I still want somebody to make.”

 He’s written the second instalment of Whatever Happened to Baby Jane Austen, a radio series for French and Saunders, “a tribute to screwball comedies like All About Eve, and also a tribute to the Collins sisters, Jackie and Joan,” he says.
 “Basically, I wanted to write the bitchiest thing imaginable and, thanks to French and Saunders, it’s happened.”
-He’s also adapting his 2019 novel All My Colours, about a man who remembers a novel that may not exist, into a screenplay for Liberty Films, Duncan Jones’s company (Jones is David Bowie’s son), and later this year, he publishes another novel, his seventh, Ricky’s Hand.
+He’s also adapting his 2019 novel All My Colours, about a man who remembers a novel that may not exist, into a screenplay for Liberty Films, Duncan Jones’s company (Jones is David Bowie’s son), and later this year, he publishes another novel (his seventh), Ricky’s Hand.
 It’s not a romantic comedy.

 “No, it’s an Elmore Leonard-style story about a man who wakes up with someone else’s hand on the end of his arm.”
 He says this typically straight-faced, but an eyebrow extends a millimetre or two above the frame of his glasses.